 No, you do not have to perform the field sobriety tests.
 These tests consist of at least three tests.
 The horizontal gaze nystagmus test, or HGN, the walk and turn test, and the one leg stand.
 These are difficult things to do, even more difficult if you have never practiced them and you’re nervous.
 Performing these tests can make you look drunk even if you haven’t been drinking.
 You can refuse to do these tests.

 YES!
 If you are pulled over in Texas and a police officer suspects you are intoxicated, they will ask you to give a breath or blood sample.
 You can absolutely refuse to consent to a breathalyzer or breath test sample.
+If you refuse to give a breath sample, the officer may apply for a warrant to take a blood sample.
+If the officer gets a warrant signed by the judge, don’t fight with them.
+If there are any issues with the warrant, we will fight those in court.
+The remedy for a warrant that isn’t valid is the evidence is suppressed.
+This means any evidence obtained as a result of the invalid warrant cannot be used in trial.

 YES!
 If a police officer requests a voluntary blood sample in Texas you can refuse to give it to them.
 Frequently, the police can go to a Judge and get a search warrant for your blood.
 If the police get a search warrant for your blood, they can use whatever reasonable means necessary to get the blood out of your body.
 When the police have a search warrant, it is not a good idea to fight them, they have guns and they’re probably going to win.